 Yaira A. Robinson, Associate Director, Texas Interfaith Center for Public Policy

-Yaira recently completed her Master’s in Theological Studies at Austin Presbyterian Theological Seminary.
+Yaira holds a Master’s in Theological Studies from Austin Presbyterian Theological Seminary.
 She is a 2012 GreenFaith Fellow, part of a national network of leaders from different faith traditions who are committed to caring for the environment.
-In 2012, Yaira became a member of the Siach network; the Siach program brings Jewish social justice and environmental leaders from the U.S., Europe, and Israel together for an annual conference and then ongoing connection and collaboration.
+In 2012, Yaira became a member of the Siach network; the Siach program brings Jewish social justice and environmental leaders from the U.S., Europe, and Israel together for ongoing connection and collaboration.
 In 2009, she participated in the National Council of Churches Eco-Justice Fellowship Program, which brought twenty young-adult religious leaders from around the country together for three days of learning.

 Yaira is a member of the Religion Communicators Council, and authored two of TICPP’s “Justice Frameworks” series:

 · The award-winning “Taste and See: A Justice Framework for Faith & Food”